sposh-science/.github/profile/README.md

 > **Could we help build a similar community locally — bringing together people interested in Open Science Hardware, FOSS, scientific instrumentation and hands-on experimentation?**

 That question became one of the ideas behind **SPOSH — Society for Promotion of Open Science Hardware**.
+We hope to become a small, local node in that wider GOSH movement — one small community that wishes to be part of it.

 Our practical journey with Open Science Hardware was also shaped strongly by **ExpEYES — Experiments for Young Engineers and Scientists**.